 Now, since you’ve got the type of bike that you want with the perfect size fit, here are some tips to make your ride safe and enjoyable.

 If you cycle for around an hour, a bottle of water to keep you hydrated through the ride is enough.
 Nonetheless, if you plan to ride for two hours or more, bring some snacks along to nibble after 45 minutes or an hour into your ride.
 Forgetting to refuel on a long ride can lead to fatigue, sore muscles and irritability.
 This is definitely not a strong way to finish the ride.

 5. Stay safe

 Besides wearing a helmet to protect your noggin, you should be cautious when riding on the road.
 Always follow local traffic laws which should include riding on the bike lanes and stopping at red lights.
 One unwritten rule is hand signalling before making a turn and lane change, which are useful and important indeed.
 Sometimes, a slight glance to the back can also be a sign.
 The point is, don’t suddenly change your direction without signalling because you never want to be hit on road accidents.

-For you guys and gals who are new to the cycling community, we hope that the abovementioned tips can give you some initial instructions so that you’ll enjoy your ride from the first days.
+For you guys and gals who are new to the cycling community, we hope that the abovementioned tips for bike beginners can give you some initial instructions so that you’ll enjoy your ride from the first days.